 Kimamow Atoskanow Foundation (KAF)

-is a community driven organization governed, staffed and accessed by Aboriginal people.
+is a community driven organization governed, staffed and accessed by Indigenous / Aboriginal people.

 We Believe In Inclusion

-our four advisory circles include elders, youth, professionals, and persons living with HIV/AIDS and their families who together provide guidance and direction.
+our four advisory circles include elders, youth, professionals, persons with lived experience, their families, who together provide guidance and direction.

 are often best-served by members of their own community because they have shared values, beliefs and experiences.